Label-efficient Time Series Representation Learning: A Review: Abstract

 \section{Abstract}

-The scarcity of labeled data is one of the main challenges of applying deep learning models on time series data in the real world.
-Therefore, several approaches, e.g., transfer learning, self-supervised learning, and semi-supervised learning, have been recently developed to promote the learning capability of deep learning models from the limited time series labels.
-In this survey, for the first time, we provide a novel taxonomy to categorize existing approaches that address the scarcity of labeled data problem in time series data based on their dependency on external data sources.
-Moreover, we present a review of the recent advances in each approach and conclude the limitations of the current works and provide future directions that could yield better progress in the field.
+Label-efficient time series representation learning, which aims to learn effective representations with limited labeled data, is crucial for deploying deep learning models in real-world applications.
+To address the scarcity of labeled time series data, various strategies, e.g., transfer learning, self-supervised learning, and semi-supervised learning, have been developed.
+In this survey, we introduce a novel taxonomy for the first time, categorizing existing approaches as in-domain or cross-domain, based on their reliance on external data sources or not.
+Furthermore, we present a review of the recent advances in each strategy, conclude the limitations of current methodologies, and suggest future research directions that promise further improvements in the field.

-\begin{impact} Deep learning models often require large amount of labeled data for training, which is usually impractical in real-world scenarios.
-Therefore, in this work, we provide a high-level survey to the available solutions to the label scarcity problem in different scenarios.
-By identifying three real-world scenarios, i.e., having few labeled samples, or only unlabeled time series data, or a combination of both, the paper offers a roadmap that links each scenario to appropriate solutions within the in-domain and cross-domain categories.
-This survey not only provides a valuable resource for researchers and practitioners working in the field but also offers a rough guideline for selecting the most suitable solution for specific labeling problems.
-We shed light on the challenges, trends, and future prospects, which contributes to the advancement and applicability of deep learning models in real-world settings.